Astraeven0502/cse15l-lab-reports/LabReport5/Labreport5.md

 what to edit to fix the bug
 ---
 Edit line 14 to initialize `i` from 1 to 0.
-Since the index start from 0 not 1, we have to set the start condition to 0.
-If that is i start at 1 that would mean start from the second element not the first element.
+Since the index starts from 0 not 1, we have to set the start condition to 0.
+If i start at 1 that would mean starting from the second element instead of the first element that we want.

 ## Part 2 – Reflection